bradwestness/bradwestness.github.io/_posts/2019/2019-03-25-tuesdays-with-bernie-no-11-hurt-hurlers.md

 image: content/images/cactuscrew.jpg
 ---

 Spring Training is effectively over, and Opening Day is this Thursday!
-It an exciting season, as the Brewers have openly stated that they have every intention of making a run for the World Series this year.
+It's going to be an exciting season, as the Brewers have openly stated that they have every intention of making a run for the World Series this year.

 With some free agent additions, the lineup is looking pretty dang stacked.
 However, there is one somewhat concerning piece of business coming out of the Cactus Crew...